April 4-14, 2019

 Today enjoy a leisurely Sunday morning on your own.
 After breakfast, roam the quaint streets of the village or take a gentle stroll along the banks of the Boyne River.
 Attend service at nearby St. Patrick’s Church, 9am or 11am, or in the evening at 7:00pm.
 This gothic style church has some of the most beautiful mosaics and windows.
 One window illustrates the beautiful “Our Lady of Trim” statue, and another shows St. Patrick preaching on the Hill of Tara.
 Even if you’re not Catholic, as one tourist put it, “There’s something about the Irish and their Mass.
 Their hearts are on their sleeves.”

-After lunch, we’ll travel to the village of Kells.
+After lunch on our own, we’ll travel to the village of Kells.
 Once a royal residence for the High Kings of Tara, then a Norman Market Town where Hugh de Lacy lived, it became and remains a living example of early Christianity.
 Kells was central to the pre-Olympic Games of Ireland – the Tailteann Games, in legend dated to 1897 B.C. – and possibly a contributor to the ancient Olympic Games.
 Here was where the famous Book of Kells was completed and protected in this “City of God” for over 800 years.
 (On display at Trinity College in Dublin.)
 The shape of the village retains the monastic town that St. Colmcille, one of Ireland’s three patron saints, also known as Columba, fashioned in the 6th century.
 We’ll pay our respects at St. Columba’s Holy Well.
 Dinner and evening on your own.
 For night life, you may want to visit Sally Rogers Pub and watch Irish football.
 Paddy will likely join you!

 DAY 4 – Monday, April 8 – Travel west to Co.
 Sligo Overnight: Sligo